reselbob/simplegps/README.md

 ## Purpose:

-The purpose of this project is to demonstate how to consume geolocation information captured by a GPS device connected to a Raspberry Pi and then publish the event information to a message broker such as Redis or Kafaka.
+The purpose of this project is to demonstate how to consume geolocation information captured by a GPS device connected to a Linux desktop, laptop or Raspberry Pi computer and then publish the event information to logs.

 This project is intended to run on a Linux system.
 The project requires that the [GPSD](https://www.linux-magazine.com/Issues/2018/210/Tutorial-gpsd) daemon is installed and running on the host machine.